skijit/notes/programming/data/mongo/mongodb-university.md

     - be sure to include a `use` statement at the top so it knows which db to use
 - my pwd: t**1
 - when you pass a parameter to mongo, it will use that db: `mongo <myDbName>`
+- run mongod with `--fork` so you don't have to keep it open on the same shell